 Most political science majors - juniors and seniors alike - will choose to work on their capstone research paper while in D.C. and complete the portfolio process upon returning to Hope.

 Students of all majors who are seniors may also choose to complete their IDS senior seminar requirement, which is usually offered as a course entitled Values in Washington and includes the completion of a life view paper.

-Student earn a full 16 credits in the program, which can be applied to satisfy a variety of graduation requirements, both in their major area of study and in the general education curriculum.
+Student can earn up to 16 credits in the program, which can be applied to satisfy a variety of graduation requirements, both in their major area of study and in the general education curriculum.
 Participants are encouraged to work closely with the program director and the student’s departmental chair to determine how those credits will be allotted.

 Examples of credits that students can and have earned in DC include:

 Courses from disciplines other than Political Science for which students have pursued credit while in DC:

 The non-Political Science electives are completed with approval from respective departments and through the completion of coursework assigned by professors from these departments.
 This may be in partnership with oversight from the DC program director.
 A formal learning plan with academic requirements, course number, and assessment needs should be created with the credit granting department and given to the DC faculty director to ensure the valid and full completion of these academic credit hours.